qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Rendering Menu
 --------------

-|qg| 2.2 introduces support for on-the-fly feature generalisation.
-This can improve rendering times
-when drawing many complex features at small scales.
-This feature can be enabled or disabled in the layer settings using the |checkbox| :guilabel:`Simplify geometry` option.
+QGIS 2.2 introduces support for on-the-fly feature generalisation.
+This can improve rendering times when drawing many complex features at small scales.
+This feature can be enabled or disabled in the layer settings using the |checkbox| `Simplify geometry` option.
 There is also a new global setting that enables generalisation by default for newly added layers (see section :ref:`gui_options`).
 **Note**: Feature generalisation may introduce artefacts into your rendered output in some cases.
 These may include slivers between polygons and inaccurate rendering when using offset-based symbol layers.